mbadarmunir/InSARLite/docs/source/tutorials/turkey-case-study.md

 **What's shown**: Polygon mask prompt offering option to add manual delineation.

 **Why polygon?**: Sometimes you want to:
-- Focus on specific area of interest
 - Exclude problematic regions manually
-- Refine threshold-based mask
+- Refine threshold-based mask where any specific mean correlation value alone may exclude valid (land) pixels or include a lot of ocean pixels for unwrapping.

 **User Action**: Click **Polygon** to draw manual mask.

 ![Polygon Drawn](../_static/images/turkey_case_study/04_unwrapping/16_Turkey_unwrap_6.png)

 **What's shown**: One polygon drawn on the correlation map (cyan outline).
+Multiple polygons can be drawn and a composite mask can be created.
+This case study uses two polygons to mask out oceans along with the mean correlation threshold value of 0.08 for masking.
+Delineation of only the first polygon is shown here.

 **User Action**:
 1. Click to place vertices around your area of interest